cltl/pepper/README.md

 - ``AbstractTextToSpeech``

-Implementations have been made for Naoqi Platforms, using the Camera/Microphone/AnimatedSpeech from Pepper/Nao, and for Laptop/PC Platforms (tested on Windows), using the built in Webcam/Microphone/Console instead.
+Implementations have been made for Naoqi Platforms, using the Camera/Microphone/AnimatedSpeech from Pepper/Nao, and for Laptop/PC Platforms (tested on Windows and Mac), using the built in Webcam/Microphone/Console instead.
-It should be possible to extend this to other devices later on, as well. being able to run applications on your host device gives the advantage that you can test the application without needing the robot.
+It should be possible to extend this to other devices later on, as well.
+Being able to run applications on your host device gives the advantage that you can test the application without needing the robot.

 In order to create an application, one needs to create a class that inherits from the Application of the target platform.
 These can be easily switched around, as is demonstrated below: